 You can start by asking how they prefer to setup calendars and contacts.
 All of our virtual assistants are trained to high standards and boast brilliant organization skills, as well as the ability to book appointments and integrate with your own CRM.
 They know how to help keep everything in your business safe and secure.

 Multi-tasking isn’t exactly the greatest thing for focus, especially on very creative jobs.
 However, the ability to multi-task is essential for receptionists.
 They will undoubtedly have to handle multiple tasks at a time.
 It’s simply the way the job works.
 One minute they may be working on a spreadsheet and the next, they may be answering a phone call or taking a message.
 We train all of our virtual assistants to deal with multiple tasks at the same time, so they are able to handle tough situations that are thrown at them.
 They must be able to do this with poise, even amidst stressful situations.
 So, how can you tell if a receptionist candidate is poised and has the ability to multi-task?

 - Ask how they’ve handled a stressful situation in their previous workplace

 - Assess whether or not they can stay calm under pressure

 A good receptionist is proficient with basic technology.
 They know their way around a spreadsheet as well as industry-specific software.
 They can update your social media if needed and create documents in Microsoft Word.
 Also, they will easily make call transfers, use fax machines and copiers, and handle a complicated phone system.
-A receptionist's role is often varied and they need to learn fast.
+A receptionist's role is often varied, and they need to learn fast.
 It shouldn’t take five hours to teach them how to use a new piece of simple software.
 People who are tech-savvy tend to pick this sort of thing up fairly quickly.
 How can you tell if your receptionist candidate is tech-savvy?

 - Ask what tasks they’ve handled in previous jobs